lukencode/lukencode.github.com/_posts/2010-04-11-fluent-email-in-net.md

 email.SendAsync(MailDeliveredCallback);
 </pre>

-The fluent interface is acheived by using a builder pattern.
+The fluent interface is achieved by using a builder pattern.
 The .From method is static and returns the underlying email object for the other methods to build upon.

 <pre class="prettyprint">
 public class Email : IHideObjectMembers